High School Curriculum

 TRIGONOMETRY State ID #02103A000 (Weighted)

-Prerequisite for the KC Dual Credit: “C” or better in Dual Credit College Algebra, ACT Math score of 26, SAT Math score of 590 or successful completion of the KC Accuplacer test.
+Prerequisite: "C" or better in each semester of Algebra I, Algebra II, Geometry, and College Algebra or one of the following: ACT Math score of 26, SAT Math score of 590 or successful completion of the KC ALEKS test.

 This course will focus on the right triangle definitions and the rectangular coordinate definitions of the six trig functions, applying those definitions to right triangles as well as angles in standard position in all four quadrants of the coordinate system.
 Conversion from degrees to radians will allow work in either angle system.
 The trig identities, along with the Law of Sines and Law of Cosines, will be developed and applied in problem solving situations.
 Inverse trig functions, complex numbers, polar coordinates and vectors will be included in discussions and class work.

-One Semester – 0.5 credit – 3 college credits through
+One Semester - 0.5 credit - 3 college credits through Kaskaskia College

 JR. COLLEGE MATH State ID #02110A000

-One Semester – 0.5 Credit
+One Full Year - 1.0 Credit

 CALCULUS State ID #02121A000 (Weighted)

-One Full Year - 1.0 Credit Per Year and 5 college credits thru
+One Full Year - 1.0 Credit Per Year and 5 college credits thru Kaskaskia College

-Prerequisite for the KC Dual Credit: “C” or better in Dual Credit College Algebra and Dual Credit Trigonometry, ACT Math score of 28, SAT Math score of 630 or sucessful completion of the KC Accupalcer test.
+Prerequisite: "C" or better in each semester of Algebra I, Algebra II, Geometry, & College Algebra and Trigonometry or one of the following: ACT Math score of 28, SAT Math score of 630 or successful completion of the KC ALEKS test.

-This course is a brief review of Algebra functions and an in-depth development of the concepts of a limit, derivative and continuity, the differentiation of functions, applications, and a strong emphasis on integration.
+derivative and continuity, the differentiation of functions, applications, and a strong emphasis on integration.
 All students are required to have a TI-83 or TI- 84 graphing calculator every day in class.

 SCIENCE